-2012 Ohio Performance Test
+2019 Ohio Wheat Performance Test

-Ohio Agricultural Research and Development Center
+Ohio Agricultural Research & Development Center / Ohio State University Extension

-The purpose of the Ohio Wheat Performance Test is to evaluate wheat varieties, blends, brands, and breeding lines for yield, grain quality and other important performance characteristics.
+The purpose of the Ohio Wheat Performance Test is to evaluate wheat varieties, blends, brands, and breeding lines for yield, grain quality, and other important performance characteristics.
 This information gives wheat producers comparative information for selecting the varieties best suited for their production system and market.
 Varieties differ in yield potential, winter hardiness, maturity, standability, disease and insect resistance, and other agronomic characteristics.
 Selection should be based on performance from multiple test sites and years.

 Yield is reported in bushels per acre at 13.5 percent moisture.